code-distortion/backoff/README.md

 // (return true to retry, false to end)
 // $callback(Throwable $e, AttemptLog $log): bool
 ->retryExceptions($callback, $default);
-// or choose not to retry when exeptions occur ->retryExceptions(false)
+// or choose not to retry when exceptions occur ->retryExceptions(false) // or
 ->dontRetryExceptions()
 ```